gridge/bm-census-moop-correlation/README.md

 This code include tools to perform various steps of the analysis, in particular to:
 * Digitize and validate MOOP map data
-* Test correlation extraction algorithm on fake (toy) data
+* Test correlation extraction algorithm on fake (toy) data (also used to estimate statistical uncertainties)
 * Analyze data and extract correlations (only binary categories supported so far)

 ## Digitize MOOP map data